New Mexico Territory: Compromise of 1850 and disputes over slavery

 The Compromise of 1850 put an end to the push for immediate New Mexico statehood.
 Approved by the United States Congress in September 1850, the legislation provided for the establishment of New Mexico Territory and Utah Territory.
 It also defined the disputed western boundary of Texas.

 During the territorial period, the status of slavery provoked considerable debate.
 Congress was sharply divided on the slavery issue, with Southern representatives determined to protect their options for expansion of slavery in the West.
-Stephen A. Douglas (IL) and others maintained that the territory could not restrict slavery, as under the earlier Missouri Compromise.
-Others, including Abraham Lincoln insisted that older Mexican Republic legal traditions of the territory, which abolished black slavery in 1834, took precedence and should be continued.
+Senator Stephen A. Douglas of Illinois and others maintained that the territory could not restrict slavery, as under the earlier Missouri Compromise.
+Others, including Abraham Lincoln, insisted that older Mexican Republic legal traditions of the territory, which abolished black slavery in 1834, took precedence and should be continued.
 (Indian slavery had been abolished in Spanish colonies in 1769.)
 Regardless of the official status, slavery was rare in antebellum New Mexico.
 Black slaves never numbered more than about a dozen.

 As one of the final attempts at compromise to avoid the Civil War, in December 1860, a U.S. House of Representatives committee proposed to admit New Mexico as a slave state immediately.
 Although the measure was approved by the committee on December 29, 1860, Southern representatives did not take up this offer.
 Many had already left Congress due to the imminent declarations of secession by their states.

 On February 24, 1863, during the Civil War, Congress passed the "Arizona Organic Act", which split off the western portion of the 12-year-old New Mexico Territory, establishing the new Arizona Territory, where it abolished slavery.
 As in New Mexico, slavery was already extremely limited, due to earlier Mexican traditions, laws, and patterns of settlement.
 The northwestern corner of New Mexico Territory was included in Arizona Territory until it was added to the southernmost part of the newly admitted State of Nevada in 1864.
 Eventually, Arizona Territory was admitted in 1912 as the State of Arizona.